 Projects are ready to run out of the box—no tweaking, no boilerplate.

-Configuration is intuitive represeting alot of the same concepts as a javascript package.json, with powerful commands that do exactly what you expect.
+Configuration is intuitive, representing a lot of the same concepts as a JavaScript package.json, with powerful commands that do exactly what you expect.

 The Future of CodeFrame & X-Lang